mlin/iitj/README.md

 iitj provides an in-memory data structure for indexing begin/end position intervals, such as genome feature annotations or time windows, and answering requests for all items overlapping a query interval.
 The design is based on [Heng Li's cgranges](https://github.com/lh3/cgranges), differing in some implementation details.
 It's compact in memory (by JVM standards) and serializes efficiently, but it's currently read-only once built.

-While designed for general purposes, our original motivation was to have a data structure suitable for shipment in [Apache Spark broadcast variables](https://spark.apache.org/docs/3.2.1/rdd-programming-guide.html#broadcast-variables) to support highly parallelized joining/filtering of big genomic datasets with smaller reference annotations.
+Our original motivation was to have a data structure suitable to ship in [Apache Spark broadcast variables](https://spark.apache.org/docs/3.2.1/rdd-programming-guide.html#broadcast-variables) for distributed joining/filtering of big genomic datasets with smaller reference annotations.

 ### Quick start